pacifics/PassDao/README.md

 ## The Account Manager Smart Contract

 The smart contract is linked to the basic, standardized Token contract Token.sol.
 The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
 The Dao Account Manager contains the balance of the Dao.
+An account manager smart contract is also created for each contractor.

 Main functions are :